exonum/exonum-doc/src/get-started/create-service.md

 ## Create Demo Blockchain

 The service is ready.
 You can verify that the library code compiles by running `cargo build` in the shell.
-However, we do not have means to process requests to the service.
+However, we do not have the means of processing requests to the service.
 To fix this, let us create a minimalistic blockchain network with one node and a single service we’ve just finished creating.